 Our team works on four big, neglected problems in healthcare.
 Our current research projects focus on four such neglected problems: Overdiagnosis; Antibiotic resistance; Neglected non-pharmaceutical treatments and Waste in research.

 Our research areas

-The Centre for Research Excellence in Minimising Antibiotic Resistance in the Community (CRE-MARC) will continue to address the issue of antibiotic resistance and build on the achievements of CREMARA in acute respiratory infections and extend this research into a second phase of implementation.
+The Centre for Research Excellence in Minimising Antibiotic Resistance in the Community (CRE-MARC) addresses the issue of antibiotic resistance.
+It builds on the work of CREMARA (The Centre for Research Excellence in Minimising Antibiotic Resistance for Acute Respiratory Infections: 2012-2018), in acute respiratory infections, extending this research into a second phase of implementation.

 The Centre for Evidence-Informed Health Decisions is primarily focussed on conducting research that helps people to make informed decisions about health – including health professionals, patients, and the public.
 Research activities of the centre include the development and dissemination of patient decision aids and the development of online and interactive training courses in shared decision making.

 The EQUATOR (Enhancing the Quality and Transparency of Health Research) Network is an international initiative that seeks to improve the reliability and value of published health research literature by promoting transparent and accurate reporting and wider use of robust reporting guidelines.
 In addition to helping carry out the strategic vision of the EQUATOR network in Australia and the Asia-Pacific region, the focus of the Australasian EQUATOR Centre is on reducing waste and enhancing the value of biomedical research.